 The products featured below were developed for social service institutions, clubs, and other non-profit organizations (and before Blade Technologies officially existed).
-To this end, I accepted no compensation for my work, outside of a dinner or two.
-To do otherwise seemed contradictory.
+To this end, no compensation was accepted, save for a nice dinner or two.

-There are good reasons these programs aren't in the "Landmark Projects" category, but as you can learn from my descriptions, each is remarkable in its own way.
+There are obvious reasons these programs aren't in the "Landmark Projects" category, but as you can learn from the descriptions, each is remarkable (as in "worthy to be remarkmed upon," as opposed to "astonishing") in its own way.
 Unfortunately, they were mostly written in obsolete or otherwise now-disused development environments.
-In time, we'll recreate as many as possible so we can post proper screenshots.
+In time, we hope to recreate these obsolete development environments so proper screenshots can be posted.

 The idea — which was met with considerable excitement — was to distribute to students a questionnaire intended to identify and quantify their individual characteristics via queries falling into four top-level categories: Religious/moral convictions, life objectives, general interests, and romantic expectations.
 Completed questionnaires would form the candidate data pool.
 After analysis, each "client" could purchase a list of "most-likely compatible" romantic partners, with each entry composed of a name, a "confidence factor" for each of the question categories, and an "overall adjusted confidence factor" based on 1) the aforementioned, categorized confidence factors and 2) the "combined importance factors," calculated from the deltas of the priorities assigned to each question category by both the client and each candidate-match.

 A R C H I T E C T U R E A N D I M P L E M E N T A T I O N

 Within weeks, I'd banged-out two applications running on the venerable Commodore 64: